- Current Activities

 Saturday 12 August: Centennial Trail, Mulligans Flat to Hall - M/E

 Park the cars next to the public toilets in the park off Gladstone St, Hall.
 We will car shuffle to Mulligans Flat from where we will walk back to Hall along the Centenary Trail.
-The walk is about 14km and has many good views.
+The walk is about 18km and has 400m of climb.
+It has many good views.
 Map: Hall.
-Leader: Stan Marks 6254 9568(h) or Transport: Drive yourself.
+Leader: Diana Kirby, 0421 851 212, email@example.com Transport: Drive yourself.
+Book: by Thursday evening.

 Saturday-Friday 12-25 August: Central Australia - shorter option - M/M